European route E3: Historical trajectory

 The original trajectory of the E3 ran from Lisbon, Portugal to Stockholm, Sweden, and later to Helsinki, Finland.
 It was a series of existing secondary roads and highways, officially bundled under the name E3 by European decree on 16 September 1950.
 In 1975 the numbering system of European roads changed drastically.
 The name E3 was applied to the part from Cherbourg-La Rochelle to Carentan, which was part of the original E3.
 The name of the historical trajectory lives on in E3 Harelbeke, a cycling race in Belgium.

-The route of the old trajectory: